imagineLife/big-site/content/k8s/on-pods.md

 Pods are [_"...the smallest deployable units of computing..."_](https://kubernetes.io/docs/concepts/workloads/) that can be made and "managed" by k8s.
 Pods may look & feel like a composed network of docker containers that, in dockerland, are all working together under a single `docker-compose.yml` file.

+From a networking perspective, a pod can be seen as a VM of physical hosts.
+The network needs to assign IPs to pods.
+Kubernetes does not enable pod-to-pod communication availability: "you" have to do that with network config.

 ### One or more Containers
 Pods run containers.
 Pods share storage.